gabrielborgesdm/i-must/README.md

 - It was developed following an adapted version of the *MVC architecture*.
 Here, the *Model* is only for *schemas* and *models*, while the *Controller* holds all of the server logic.
 - It also has helpers with useful functions to be used by the *Controller*
 - The route system was developed using express, it has two middlewares.
-	- *Auth Middleware*: Check if the *JWT token* is valid, if that's not the case it won't allow the request to proceed.
+	- *Auth Middleware*: Check if the *JWT token* is valid.
 	- Validation Middleware: Check if the request's body is valid through the *JOI* validation library.
 Routes have specific schemas responsible for checking if the user is sending the right data.
 - It use Mongo database to store the server data. *Mongoose* was chosen as the ODM package.
-- For deployment there's a *docker-compose* and *Dockerfile* files and  that helps building and starting the server.
+- For deployment there's a *docker-compose* and *Dockerfile* files that helps building and starting the server.

 **Mobile application**
 - *Java* application using *Model–view–viewmodel* architecture.